 And I discovered I quite liked it, so when my contract ended, I went in search of a JD that had “DevOps” in it.

-So now that’s what I do.
-I run and improve deployments and infrastructure-as-code for Domain, using Windows Powershell, Octopus Deploy, AWS, Visual Studio and a whole swathe of continuous integration and monitoring tools.
-My team have been called Australian Poster Boys for DevOps.
+So now that’s what I did.
+I ran and improved deployments and infrastructure-as-code for Domain, using Windows Powershell, Octopus Deploy, AWS, Visual Studio and a whole swathe of continuous integration and monitoring tools for nearly four years.
+My team were called Australian Poster Boys for DevOps.
 Which is nice.

 Which is here this blog comes in.
 I have a couple of other blogs, but neither of them are particularly suitable for hosting technical content about automated provisioning and deployment, or continuous integration and delivery.
 Or Pester.
 So this.